 Curiously, the intended but unrealized effects of social decisions stand in need of being discovered even more than those effects that were unintended but turn out to be all too real: the latter are at least there, whereas the intended but unrealized effects are only to be found in the expressed expectations of social actors at a certain, often fleeting, moment of time.What's more, the original expectations that are not borne out are

 likely to be not only forgotten but actively repressed.
 This is...essential if the succeeding power holders are to be assured of the legitimacy of the new order: what social order could long survive the dual awareness that it was adopted with the firm expectation that it would solve certain problems, and that it clearly and abysmally fails to do so?And there is a further consideration here.
 Writing in 1977*, Hirschman noted that "no twentieth-century observer" (p.
 118) could maintain that the Montesquieu-Steuart view -- i.e., that commerce would have a peace-inducing, "gentling" effect on politics within and among nation-states, a view by the way that Marx (predictably) ridiculed (see p.62) -- had been vindicated by events, although Hirschman added that "the failure of the [Montesquieu-Steuart] vision may well have been less than total" (p.118).
 Fast forward to 2012.
 How does the Montesquieu-Steuart position look now?
 Perhaps somewhat better than it did thirty-five years ago?
 Or perhaps not.

-*[note added 12/15/12]: The book was published in '77 so the words were actually written earlier, and in the acknowledgments Hirschman says he wrote a first draft of the book in 1972-73.
-But nothing of consequence turns on the timing, at least as far as this post is concerned.
+*[note added 12/15/12, edited 1/26/16]: The book was published in '77 so the words were actually written earlier, and in the acknowledgments Hirschman says he wrote a first draft of the book in 1972-73.
+But nothing of consequence turns on precisely when in the 1970s the passages were composed, at least as far as this post is concerned.